Click Below For More Info On:

 Phase 3: Framing

-Once the frame walls are complete and the roof sheathing and roof felt paper are in place, the structure is basically secure from water intrusion.
+Once the frame walls are complete and the roof sheathing and roof is “dried in”, the structure is basically secure from water intrusion.
 At this time the wood framing, exterior wall under-laments and new hurricane codes are inspected.
 Interim Inspections-follow progress of framing for quality control.

 Phase 4: Mechanical